 Editors, like teachers, have favorites among the writers they work with.
-Their favorite writers meet the deadlines they set and often over deliver.
+Their favorite writers meet their deadlines and often over deliver.
 That is, they provide sidebars, graphics, and backup information that editors can use to enhance page layouts and provide filler.
 All of this makes the editor’s job easier.
 Who wouldn’t like working with someone who does this?

 You have a meeting with a potential client and you’re excited.
 The phone is finally beginning to ring and your business is taking off.
 Congratulations!

 After the euphoria subsides and you slowly float to earth, the anxiety sets in and you begin to worry about what to do, what to say, and how to make sure he hires you and not some other freelancer.

 Here are 3 Do’s and Don’ts to help you make a great first impression and turn this potential client into a paying client.